tunapanda/wp-remote-sync/README.md

 ## Setup
 * Install the plugin in both local and remote wordpress instances.
 * After installation you should now be able to navigate settings>Remote sync in the admin menu.
-* Set up the access key (if it is not already set).
+* From the remote instance set the access key (if it is not already set).
 * Side note: The access key set in <a href="http://learning.tunapanda.org">learning.tunapanda.org</a> is Tunapanda1123.
+* From the local instance, set both the remote url and the access key (Must match the remote key).

 ## How it works
-* Set this plugin up in two different wordpress instances.
-* One is the "remote", this one doesn't need any settings at all.
-* One is the "local", this one should be set up to point at the remote.
-* From the local instance, you can do operateins similar to those git provides, i.e. push, pull, etc.
+Synchronisation is user driven and all operations are handled from the local endpoint.
+From the local instance, you can do operateins similar to those git provides, i.e. push, pull, etc. For any given operation, synchronisation happens for all resources.

 ## Work in progress
 Works, but could use more testing...

 ## Hacking
 * TDD rocks!
   Install wordpress testsuite with `. ./bin/install-wp-tests-local.sh`
 * It uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 If you clone the repository, you need to do so using any of these methods: